-One of the most popular questions in the Skinnymixers Facebook Group is ‘What Thermomix Recipes are good to freeze?’.
+One of the most popular questions in the Skinnymixers Facebook Group is ‘What are the best Thermomix Recipes to Freeze?’.
 You can freeze almost every Skinnymixers recipe, apart from salad or mayo based recipes.

 Hi!
 It’s Sian here…